Estate Planning Concepts

 Charitable Deduction Planning

-Use of a "split interest" trust which benefits both charitable and non-charitable beneficiaries can reduce federal estate taxes.
+Use of a “split interest” trust that benefits both charitable and non-charitable beneficiaries can reduce federal estate taxes.

 Generation Skipping Tax Planning